Natural Products, Anti-Aging & Life Science

 Team Members:

-Lead by AP Dr. Sheri-Ann Tan, co-researchers: Asst.
-Prof. Dr. Ong Yien Yien
+Lead by AP Dr. Sheri-Ann Tan, co-researchers: AP Dr. Ong Yien Yien

 Related Publications: